Eugene Orlando Hughes: Films

-In 2016, Hughes directed The Moving Theatre, a documentary using art to share people's migration experiences.
-He also ran art projects for communities to help with social inclusion.

-In 2019, Hughes's documentary, The Moving Theatre, won several international awards in Asia, Europe, the Middle East, and the US, including Best Documentary at The National Film Awards UK, Indian Independent Film Festival, and London Independent Film Festival.
-His community art projects are exhibited at The Centre for Social Change and Kingston Museum in London.
+In 2016, Hughes directed The Moving Theatre.
+A documentary using art to share people's migration experiences won several international awards in Asia, Europe, the Middle East, and the US, including Best Documentary at The National Film Awards UK, Indian Independent Film Festival, and London Independent Film Festival.

 Affiliations

 Hughes is registered with the UK Council for Psychotherapy, the Health Care Professions Council, and the British Association of Art Therapy.